Maine Local Living School

-April 28: Grow Your Own Edible Mushrooms! with North Spore
+April 4: Grow Your Own Edible Mushrooms with UMaine Cooperative Extension

 Our community programs are geared toward adults but many of them are appropriate for supervised kids as well.
 All programs take place on the Maine Local Living School campus, 71 Lake Drive, Temple, Maine.
 Our campus is unfortunately not ADA accessible; please reach out if you have questions about accessibility.